Gentrification of Atlanta

 Since 2010, corporate investors have served as a major catalyst for gentrification in Atlanta.
-Atlanta has one of the most appealing real estate markets in the nation which attracts corporate investors from all over the world.
+Atlanta has one of the most appealing real estate markets in the nation which attracts corporate investors from around the world.
 Over 40% of single-family homes in the Atlanta area were bought by corporate investors in third quarter 2021.
-Atlanta's mayor, Andre Dickens, proposed regulations in an attempt to limit the number of homes corporate investors can buy because their buying power puts the average resident at a huge disadvantage in negotiating to own property.
+Atlanta's mayor, Andre Dickens, proposed regulations in an attempt to limit the number of homes corporate investors can buy because their buying power could put the average resident at a disadvantage in negotiating to own property.
 Also Mayor Dickens committed to adding and maintaining at least 20,000 affordable housing units by 2026.

 In 2022, Atlanta metro area homes were declared unaffordable for the average buyer by the Federal Reserve Bank.
-The 2022 median home price in the Atlanta metro area was $350,000 and the median resident annual household income was $73,000 which means becoming a home owner is more challenging for a large percentage of the population.
-Since the gentrification boom, African-Americans have been the fastest declining demographic within Atlanta's city limits but the fastest growing in Atlanta's surrounding suburbs.
-Standard homes selling for under $300,000 inside the Perimeter were in abundance 10 years ago but has become a less common occurrence as of 2022.
-The average monthly rent for a one-bedroom apartment in Atlanta went up from $1,308 in 2017 to $1,710 in 2022 which resulted in some renters moving to the suburbs seeking a more affordable cost of living.
-Gentrification and the housing shortage will likely continue to gradually increase housing costs and change demographics of the city, especially in neighborhoods in close proximity to downtown or the BeltLine.
+The 2022 median home price in the Atlanta metro area was $350,000 and the median resident annual household income was $73,000 which means becoming a home owner may be challenging for a large percentage of the population.
+Since the revitalization boom, African-Americans have been the fastest declining demographic within Atlanta's city limits but the fastest growing in most of Atlanta's surrounding suburbs.
+Decent standard homes selling for under $250,000 inside the Perimeter were in abundance in 2012 but have become a less common occurrence as of 2022.
+The average monthly rent for a one-bedroom apartment in Atlanta went up from $799 in 2012 to $1,710 in 2022 which resulted in some renters leaving the city seeking a more affordable cost of living.
+And despite efforts by majority of the Atlanta City Council in 2022, Atlanta landlords are not required to accept Section 8 housing vouchers due to overruling state laws that protect the right of choice for landlords.
+Gentrification, the housing shortage, inflation, and a significant 65+ aged black population in many urban neighborhoods will likely continue to gradually increase housing costs and change demographics of the city, especially in neighborhoods in close proximity to downtown or the BeltLine.
+In 2022, Atlanta ranked only behind Phoenix for the highest inflation rate in the nation.

 Gentrification by area

-Southeast Atlanta
+Eastside Atlanta

 Many of Atlanta's neighborhoods experienced massive white flight that affected other major American cities in the 20th century, causing the decline of once upper and upper-middle-class southeast Atlanta neighborhoods including Grant Park, Inman Park, Candler Park, Peoplestown and SummerHill.
 In the 1970s, after neighborhood opposition blocked two freeways from being built through the Southeast side, the area became the starting point for Atlanta's gentrification wave, first becoming affordable, hip but edgy neighborhoods attracting young people, and by 2000 having become relatively affluent areas attracting people from across Metro Atlanta to their upscale shops and restaurants.